 HorseHair Raku

-As word of my Horsehair Raku work has spread, I have received many requests for pieces created in remembrance of meaningful relationships—honoring beloved family members and animal companions alike.
-Requiring only a small amount of hair or other natural material, these vessels can become heartfelt and lasting tributes.
+As word of my Horsehair Raku work has spread, I have received many requests for vessels created in remembrance of meaningful relationships—honoring beloved family members, cherished friends, and animal companions.
+Using a small amount of hair or other natural material provided by you, these handcrafted vessels become heartfelt and lasting tributes that preserve memories through the enduring beauty of clay and fire.

-At approximately 1,200 degrees Fahrenheit, the hair or natural material is applied to the burnished clay surface, leaving behind distinctive carbon markings against a typically white background.
+The Horsehair Raku process requires careful timing and attention.
+At approximately 1,200 degrees Fahrenheit, hair or other natural materials are applied to the burnished clay surface, creating distinctive carbon markings against a typically white background.
 No glazes are used in this process.
-Instead, the rich glossy surface is achieved through careful burnishing between multiple layers of terra sigillata, a refined liquid clay applied before firing.
+Instead, the rich glossy surface is achieved through multiple layers of terra sigillata—a refined liquid clay that is carefully applied and burnished before firing.

-While traditionally called “Horsehair Raku,” the process extends well beyond horsehair alone.
-I enjoy experimenting with a variety of natural materials including feathers, leaves, pine needles, flower blossoms, sugar, porcupine quills, and other organic elements—each leaving its own unique imprint upon the clay.
+While traditionally called “Horsehair Raku,” this technique extends far beyond horsehair alone.
+I enjoy exploring a variety of natural materials, including feathers, leaves, pine needles, flower blossoms, sugar, porcupine quills, and other organic elements.
+Each material leaves its own unique imprint, creating patterns and markings that can never be duplicated.

-If you would like to commission a piece for yourself or as a meaningful gift, please begin with a commission inquiry.
+If you are interested in commissioning a piece for yourself or as a meaningful gift, please begin with a commission inquiry.
+Together, we can create a vessel that honors a story, celebrates a relationship, or preserves a lasting connection.

 It may be helpful use the # associated with one of the pots below to start a horsehair commission inquiry.